Oregon Route 99E

-Oregon Route 99E is an Oregon state highway that runs between Junction City, Oregon and an interchange with I-5 just south of the Oregon/Washington border, in Portland.
+Oregon Route 99E is an Oregon state highway route that runs between Junction City, Oregon and an interchange with I-5 just south of the Oregon/Washington border, in Portland.
 It, along with OR 99W, makes up a split of OR 99 in the northern part of the state.
 This split existed when the route was U.S. Route 99, when the two branches were U.S. 99W and U.S. 99E.
 (Another such split occurred in California, but with the decommissioning of U.S. 99, that state elected to rename its U.S. 99W as Interstate 5, rather than preserve the directional suffix.)

 Currently, OR 99E and OR 99W do not reconvene at a northern junction in Oregon; OR 99W has been truncated from its original route, and ends in North Portland at an interchange with OR 99E and Interstate 5; nor is OR 99 (without a suffix) signed anywhere in Portland.